awsdocs/aws-go-developer-guide/doc_source/configuring-sdk.rst

 use the instance's :ec2-ug:`IAM role <iam-roles-for-amazon-ec2>`
 to get temporary security credentials to make calls to AWS.

-If you have configured your instance to use |IAM| roles, the SDK will use these credentials for your application automatically.
+If you have configured your instance to use |IAM| roles, the SDK uses these credentials for your application automatically.
 You don't need to manually specify these credentials.